What do we do?

 Before you complete an estate plan, you will want to know how everything works.
 Under the rules of the state bar, we cannot guarantee a legal result.
-However, we can guarantee that we will answer your questions and patiently explain the details of your legal matter as long as you wish!
+However, we can guarantee that we will answer your questions and patiently explain the details of your legal matter!
 We also hold ourselves to deadlines to give you assurance that you project will be completed in a timely fashion.

 What drives us?

 This is a question that has a short answer and a long answer.
 First, the short answer: